markcmurphy/devdocs-portal/Carts.md

 <a href="https://example.com/cart.php?action=buy&product_id=123&source=blogpost">Purchase Our New Product Now!</a>
 ```

-## Adding Multiple Products
+**Adding Multiple Products**

 The `sku` and `product_id` parameters accept a single value; if a comma separated list of values is passed in, only the first value is used.
 In other words, only one product can be added for each request made to an add to cart URL.

-Although it is possible to combine several HTTP requests into a single button click using JavaScript, this method is limited to the BigCommerce storefront with the domain the request is being made to.
+Although it is possible to combine several HTTP requests into a single button click using JavaScript, this method is limited to the BigCommerce storefront.
 Depending on the complexities and specifics of the use case, the [Storefront Cart API](https://developer.bigcommerce.com/api-docs/cart-and-checkout/working-sf-apis) may be a more suitable option.

 ### Troubleshooting Cart Errors